If your safari redirects to yahoo, then your is likely to be affected with some adware/malware.

 It’s obvious that you blame Yahoo for the constant redirects despite trying several time to revert the browser settings.
 But, many users does not know that it happens due to your browser hijacked by some potentially unwanted program.
 They arrive in various forms like extensions, plug-ins, toolbars, search engine that manages to change the default search preferences.

 As, the browser hijackers or the so-called search engine pretends to deliver useful results.
 But they are not even capable to generating their own search results.
 So, they usually take advantage of the custom search by Yahoo, Bing and Google to deliver the end results.
-They run bad script in the background to automatically redirect to Yahoo each time you launch the Safari.
+They run bad script in the background that results in safari redirect to yahoo.

 So, precisely its not a virus, but the actual reason being is a browser hijacker taking control over the browser.
 Eventually managing the search preferences that leads to the redirection.
-So, no matter how many times to try to revert back the settings, it will again stick to Yahoo on your Safari.
+So, no matter how many times to try to revert back the settings, safari keeps redirecting to yahoo.

 The program controlling the settings is aimed at manipulating the search query to inject shady advertisements on top of the results page that appears as “sponsored ads”